Here are some suggestions for making business meetings more productive, efficient and effective.

 - Consider using this template for requesting a meeting

 - Consider using this format for your weekly staff meetings and this one for your weekly 1:1 meetings with direct reports, stakeholders, and bosses.

 - Sample templates for replying to meeting requests & polite ways to decline meeting invites and one for declining a meeting that you have previously accepted.

 - Suggestions for when to have and when not to schedule meetings

 - Leave some time to breathe.
-Use the 50/25 Meeting Format
+Use the updated version of the 50/25 Meeting Format

 - Guidelines for using laptops, smartphones, and other communications devices in meetings

 - Activities, Outputs, and Outcomes — A framework for your job — Understand the difference between these three to ensure your meetings result in the change (outcomes) you desire.